 When you come to Penn, you’ll find a team that is ready to focus on more than just your fracture.
-We look at the whole you, then surround you with your own dedicated team that will work seamlessly to understand who you are, how you want to live and exactly what kind of care will get you there.
+We take a whole-body approach, then surround you with your own dedicated team that will work seamlessly to understand who you are, how you want to live and exactly what kind of care will get you there.

 Advanced Orthopaedic Medicine and Surgery Research and Clinical Trials